SUAD: Solid-Channel Ultrasound Injection Attack and Defense to Voice Assistants: System Design

 However, even with an accurate distance, various complex factors (e.g., material properties) make it difficult to obtain $v(f)$, preventing direct compensation for dispersion. \revc{ Furthermore, VAs typically require voiceprint authentication, meaning that attack commands must incorporate the user's voiceprint features.
 Therefore, SUAD Attack designs a multi-parameter modular attack command generation model, as shown in Fig.\,\ref{fig: model1}.
 It consists of three modules: i) \textit{Speech Encoder}, which extracts voiceprint features from Mel spectrograms of the user's recordings, ii) \textit{Synthesizer}, which converts textual commands into Mel spectrograms embedded with voiceprint features, and iii) \textit{Vocoder}, which fuses distance and material features into the Mel spectrograms to reconstruct the time-domain waveforms of the attack speech commands.}

-\revc{The first module is implemented on ReDimNet \cite{redimnet}, which begins with a 2D convolutional layer to extract local time-frequency features from 2–3\,s Mel spectrograms of user recordings.
-Then, the extracted non-linguistic features, such as pitch and timbre, are fed into a Transformer to learn prosodic and articulatory patterns.
+The first module is implemented on ReDimNet \cite{redimnet}, which begins with a 2D convolutional layer to extract local time-frequency features from 2–3\,s Mel spectrograms of user recordings. \revr{Benefiting from this efficiency, only a short voice sample of approximately 5\,s is sufficient to construct a complete voiceprint.} Then, the extracted non-linguistic features, such as pitch and timbre, are fed into a Transformer to learn prosodic and articulatory patterns.
 Finally, the model's noise robustness is further enhanced by the self-attention mechanism \cite{vaswani2017attention}, which suppresses transient distortions caused by environmental disturbances and reverberation.
 The module can be pre-trained on the TIMIT speech dataset \cite{TIMIT}, and no parameter updates are required after training.
 It extracts the target user's vocal features as 256-dimensional embedding vectors for input into the synthesizer in the next stage.
 The synthesizer is a Tacotron-enhanced sequence-to-sequence model based on the Encoder-Attention-Decoder architecture \cite{tacotron2}, embedding the voiceprint vectors into the Mel spectrogram generated by the textual commands.
 The module is also a zero-shot model that requires no updates after a single training.
-Given command text and voiceprint features, it performs one-shot inference to generate the corresponding Mel spectrogram, ensuring high efficiency and real-time attack capability.}
+Given command text and voiceprint features, it performs one-shot inference to generate the corresponding Mel spectrogram, ensuring high efficiency and real-time attack capability.